ph7klw76/Advanced_Computational_Methods/Molecular_Dynamics.md

 - Fixing the volume allows the system to relax internal stresses and stabilize structural properties, which is especially important for biomolecular or complex systems.
 This step is critical before running any analyses or property calculations.

 **Duration**:
-Run this phase for 500 ps or longer, depending on the complexity of the system.
+Run this phase for 50 ns or longer, depending on the complexity of the system.

 ---